Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

-\item From LOFAR, VLA, and GMRT radio observations, Jones et al. in prep. have derived integrated spectral indices of $\alpha_{\mathrm{int}}=-0.94\pm0.06$ and $\alpha_{\mathrm{int}}=-1.17\pm0.06$ for the N and S relics, respectively.
-An $\alpha_{\mathrm{int}} > -1$ is rare and, when converted to an injection index via $\alpha_{\mathrm{inj}}=\alpha_{\mathrm{int}}+0.5$, is flatter than the DSA model allows.
-Alternatively, we may use the integrated spectral index of $-0.94\pm0.06$ to find a lower bound for the Mach number.
-In that case, the lower bound for the Mach number is 2.4 for the N relic.
-Converting the S relic integrated spectral index to an injection index gives a Mach number of 3.6.
-Given a 3.7 keV plasma with a sound speed of \mytilde 1000 km s$^{-1}$, the collision velocity is $\gtrsim$ 2350 km s$^{-1}$ and \mytilde3600 km s$^{-1}$ derived from the N and S relics, respectively.
-These give a range of TSC from 0.27-0.42 Gyrs for the relics at \mytilde1 Mpc from barycenter.
+\item \edit2{From LOFAR, VLA, and GMRT radio observations, Jones et al. submitted. measured the spectral index along the shock front to derive Mach numbers of $M=2.5\pm0.2$ and $M=2.3\pm0.2$ for the north and south shocks, respectively.
+Given a 3.7 keV plasma with a sound speed of \mytilde 1000 km s$^{-1}$, the collision velocity is 2100 to 2700 km s$^{-1}$.
+These give a range of TSC from 0.40-0.51 Gyrs for the relics at 1.1 Mpc from barycenter.}

 \end{itemize}